-Coronavirus information changes quickly, so please take note of this story’s publication date.
+Coronavirus information changes quickly, so please note the publication date on this story.
 You can find current recommendations and national outbreak data on the CDC website.
-Or, if you want local coronavirus updates and stats, check out the department of health website for your state or your city.
+Or, if you want local coronavirus updates, check out the department of health website for your state or your city.
 Enjoy reading and stay safe.
-Let’s flatten that curve.

 A few days before a recent visit with a nurse practitioner to go over routine blood work, I called my doctor’s office.
 “Can I speak to her on the phone instead?”
 I asked, not wanting to sit in a waiting room full of sick patients in the age of the coronavirus.